simplify23/simplify23.github.io/_pages/includes/intro.md

 **Research Interests**: My research lies at the intersection of computer vision, robotics, recommendation algorithms and data mining.
 My research interests include Text recognition, continual learning and spatio-temporal data efficiency.

-**🤔 Searching for doctoral positions**: I am looking for PhD opportunities in the fields of computer vision, robotics, recommendation algorithms, and machine learning for 2024.
-Please feel free to contact me if you are interested
+[comment]: <> (**🤔 Searching for doctoral positions**: I am looking for PhD opportunities in the fields of computer vision, robotics, recommendation algorithms, and machine learning for 2024.
+Please feel free to contact me if you are interested)